 Is it only for large metros?

 No!
 It appears that the travel guides are being dynamically generated.
 One of our favorite developers, Bryce, lives in Brock, Texas, also known locally as “Brock, America.”
 It’s a sprawling metropolis.
 (Sarcasm.)
 We checked to see if the travel guide data was specific to large metros or if it would also fire for rural areas.
+There is certainly less information in the guide than San Francisco, but it still gives you some information like weather, drive time, average hotel price, and other destinations to explore.

 Plan a Trip